 Sec.
-320.1 General.
+322.1 General.
 Firewood shall not be stored in unenclosed space beneath a building or structure, on a deck or under eaves, a canopy or other projection or overhang.
-When required by the fire code official, firewood or other combustible material stored in the defensible space surrounding a structure shall be located at least 30 feet from any structure and separated from the crown of any trees by a minimum of 15 feet, measured horizontally.
+When required by the fire code official, firewood or other combustible material stored in the defensible space surrounding a structure shall be located at least 30 feet from any structure and separated by a minimum of 15 feet from the drip line of any trees, measured horizontally.
 Firewood and combustible materials not for use on the premises shall be stored so as to not pose a fire hazard.
+Wood storage shall be located on bare soil or a non-combustible material.
+Minimum clearance around wood storage pile shall be 10 feet bare soil, free of vegetation or other combustible material measured on a horizontal plane.
+The maximum size of wood storage shall be 2 cords of wood with the pile dimensions no greater than 4 feet in height, 4 feet in width, and 16 feet in length.